lalibi/git-presentation/presentation.md

 ```

 .footnote[
-- `-a` Adds all changes
-- `-a` Doesn't include unstaged and deleted
+- `git commit -a` Adds all changes, except unstaged and deleted
   - +modified -new -deleted
 ]